lexiangh/Metastability/GC_Metastability/README.md

 # Summary
-Metastable failures due to Garbage Collection (GC).
+This directory contains an example program to demonstrate metastable failures due to Garbage Collection (GC).
 The mechanism is load-spike -> high queue length -> high GC behavior -> slowdown to requests processing -> high queue length.
 Please refer to Section 5.1 in the paper for more details.

 ## Dependencies
 ```bash